 - Durable financial powers of attorney give someone else the power to manage your financial affairs while you are incapacitated or otherwise unable to make such decisions while you are alive.
-Someone with this responsibility will use your assets to pay your bills, taxes, medical expense, as well as buy, sell, transfer, or invest assets on your behalf.
+Someone with this responsibility will use your assets to pay your bills, taxes, and medical expenses, as well as buy, sell, transfer, or invest assets on your behalf.

 - Durable powers of attorney for health care give someone you trust the power to carry out your wishes for medical care in your advance directive.
 This person is also typically the person to whom doctors deliver updates about your health and turn to when decisions not outlined by your advance directive need to be made while you are incapacitated.

-- Limited powers of attorney give someone authority over your financial life for specific reasons, or during specific circumstances.
-Situations where this may be used include extended absences for business or personal reasons, or simply because you want someone else to handle a specific matter that necessitates a power of attorney.
+- Limited powers of attorney give someone authority over your financial life for specific reasons or during specific circumstances.
+Situations where this may be used, include extended absences for business or personal reasons or simply because you want someone else to handle a specific matter that necessitates a power of attorney.

 The people you grant any powers of attorney during life lose them upon your death.
 Proper estate planning would mean you’ve decided if someone with this authority, or someone else, will gain executorship over your estate after death.

 Importantly, you can revoke your power of attorney at any time as long as you are not considered incapacitated.
-As with granting powers of attorney, revoking them requires two witnesses or witness from a public notary.
+As with granting powers of attorney, revoking them requires two witnesses or a witness from a public notary.

-How To Get Power of Attorney Over a Parent
+How to Get Power of Attorney

 - Talk To Your Parent: Your parent must be mentally competent to make their own decisions.
-You will need to explain the different types of POA available in California in order to pick the best one for your situation.
+You will need to explain the different types of POAs available in California in order to pick the best one for your situation.
 You may consult an attorney for help deciding as well

-- Gather The Paperwork: After deciding on which POA to go with you will need to compile the required paperwork.
+- Gather The Paperwork: After deciding on which POA to go with, you will need to compile the required paperwork.

 - Fill Out the Paperwork: All the forms should come with printed instructions on how to specify powers.
 Do not sign the paperwork just yet.